xuru/pyvisdk/docs/source/do/host_diagnostic_partition.rst

     .. py:attribute:: storageType

-        Indicates the storage type of the diagnostic partition.
+        Indicates the storage type of the diagnostic partition.See DiagnosticPartitionStorageType